Easter is celebrated around the world in a range of different ways.

-But many Easter traditions have often been inspired by a Pagan past.
+Whilst many Easter traditions are associated with Christianity, some are inspired by a Pagan past.

 Unless you live in Chios.